vlldnt/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 - **The role of the domain name** is to be human redeable adress mapped to an IP like `www.foobar.com` if mapping to `8.8.8.8`<br>
 Here `www.foobar.com` is a **Type A** (HTTP / Address)

-- **The web server** is the entry point for all requests, litsenning for incoming web trafic, serves the static files and is linked to the application server forwarding the dynamic requests for processing
+- **The web server** is the entry point for all requests, listenning for incoming web trafic, serves the static files and is linked to the application server forwarding the dynamic requests for processing

-- **The application server** runs the back-end and communicate with the database ith queries, processes dynamic requests (login, ...) and responses to the web server
+- **The application server** runs the back-end and communicate with the database with queries, processes dynamic requests (login, ...) and responses to the web server

 - **The database** is the storage for your application's persistent data